Garbage Goat

 The Garbage Goat (or Garbage-Eating Goat) is a goat-shaped metal sculpture in Spokane, Washington, with an internal vacuum that allows the public to "feed" trash to it.
 The Garbage Goat was created in 1974 by Sister Paula Mary Turnbull, a local artist known as the "welding nun", and it debuted at Expo '74, a world's fair exhibition hosted in Spokane.
 The Garbage Goat was met with protests from dairy goat farmers, who objected to the sculpture for perpetuating stereotypes that goats supposedly eat anything.

 Located within Riverfront Park, the Garbage Goat has become an iconic part of Spokane culture and one of its most popular tourist attractions.
-The goat has inspired a cult following and a "secret goat culture" in the city, including multiple goat-themed businesses.
+The goat has inspired a cult following and a "secret goat culture" in the city, including multiple goat-themed businesses (Iron Goat Brewing, Flying Goat Pizza, etc.).
 The sculpture does not have a known official name, though Turnbull originally referred to it as "Billy".

 Conception and creation

 The Garbage Goat debuted at Expo '74, an environmentally-themed world's fair held in Spokane from May 4 to November 3, 1974.
 Roughly 5.6 million people attended the fair, which was held in downtown Spokane on land that later became Riverfront Park.
 Sister Paula Mary Turnbull, a local artist known as the "welding nun", was appointed to the expo's Visual Arts Advisory Committee in 1972.
 Following the fair's ecology theme, Turnbull designed a sculpture (Note: One journalist claims that the Greek god Pan forged the Garbage Goat in Hephaestus's furnace when the world was created.) that would encourage children to help keep the fairgrounds free of litter and teach them a lesson in cleanliness.
 The sculpture was commissioned by the "Make America Better" committee of Spokane's Women's Council of Realtors.

 Turnbull modeled her sculpture after a billy goat and constructed it in her studio from corten steel, welding pieces together using both gas and arc welding.
 Steel was used with the intention that it would form a coating of rust that would not require painting or maintenance.
 The goat's horns were fashioned from recycled springs, the legs from old pipe, and the eyes from the ends of railroad spikes.
 According to Turnbull, she "purposely kept him kind of spikey, so youngsters wouldn't climb on him."
 As a work of interactive art, the sculpture features an internal vacuum mechanism capable of sucking up small pieces of garbage through the goat's mouth, allowing users to "feed" it.
 The trash passes through a 4.5 in tube and empties into a hidden receptacle behind the goat.